JFST17/Western-Sahara-War-Archives--WSWA-/README.md

 • The coloured schematics will be explained at the beginning of each analysis.

 - Source of the data: S on Sahara Press Service, published
-- Time of Analysis: 13th November 2020 to 12th November 2024

 - instrumentos usados (questionários, scraping, entrevistas, etc.),

+The Data Selection Criteria are:
+          - Official Numbered SADR Military Conmmuniqués published in Spanish on the SPS website
+          - Within those reports:
+                    - Date of events
+                    - Number of events
+                    - General location of events (indicating the name of the zone and/or region of the attacks)
+                    - Additional information such as type of base attack (Artillery Platform, Specific Base or Platoon base, Surveillance Point)
+          - Publish between 13th November 2020 to 12th November 2024
+Know limitations:
+          - No Moroccan Data;
+          - Unreliability of publishing schedule;
+          - Multiple writers;
+          - Hassaniya is a spoken language more than a written one.
+Thus, the reports have terminology inconsistencies;
-- limitações conhecidas.
+          - Multiple platforms;
 ---

 ## Data Structure